 Once your website is ready to go, you can begin creating content and interacting with others on social media.

-Create Localized SEO Content
+2. Create Localized SEO Content

 Roofing leads that come from search engine queries can often be of higher quality, as they are coming to your website searching for something in particular.

 Much as your website is the net that catches web researchers, the content you create essentially works as the bait that leads them to that net.

 Create content that provides informational value to the reader, but also lets them know about the value of your roofing services.

 For this, you can again use UpWork and Fivver to search for SEO-trained writers that can help build out content for you, in case you lack the time, or are not well-versed in SEO.